ScottLogic/sl-tech-carbon-estimator/README.md

 exposed as a web component `tech-carbon-estimator`.
 The component takes the follow optional input:

 - `extra-height` - this is extra height to be taken into account when calculating the height of the chart.
 E.g. the height of a header/footer that will be visible on the page.
+- `assets-base-path` - this is the path to the folder which contains the styles.css file in the bundle, usually within an assets folder. e.g. 'assets/'

 You will need to import the following files to use the tech-carbon-estimator: